-Costa Rica is largely an agricultural and Catholic nation so many celebrations revolve around the farming and religious calendars.
+Largely an agricultural and Catholic nation, many Costa Rica holidays revolve around the farming and the religious calendar.
 Their rich past and tribal culture also plays a part, with several occasions marking remembrance of historical events in various regions throughout the year.

 International Arts Festival

 Since 1992, the Department of Culture and Youth of Costa Rica has organized the International Arts Festivals for two-week in March.
 Celebrating diversity, the event is based mainly in San Jose’s La Sabana metropolitan park, but takes place in several locations across the nation and features plays, street theater, pop and folk music, modern dance, and many other forms of live entertainment for children and adults alike.

 Semanta Santa is the Christian Holy Week that takes place in late March or early April each year characterized by public holidays, parades, processions depicting the crucifixion, and religious services across the nation.
 Many cities are all but closed down from Thursday through Sunday, when many locals head to the beach to recharge.

 Juan Santamaría Day

 National hero Juan Santamaria was a poor Costa Rican who joined the army as a drummer boy in the battle against American William Walker’s attempts to conquer the nation in 1856.
 Santamaria is remembered for dying as he set fire to a hostel harboring the enemy.
 April 11 is a public holiday celebrating their victory with parades, marching bands, concerts, food, and dancing.